DearCM1/South-Island-Recipes/Recipes/Pad Thai.md

 5. Thinly slice chicken and shock cook over high heat in **vegetable oil**, set aside once browned.

-6. Add toasted seasame oil and the minced onion, garlic, and ginger over high heat until softened.
+6. Add toasted seasame oil, minced onion, garlic, ginger, and broccoli over high heat. shortly after, add the sliced pepper.

 7. Out of the ingredients, create a well in the pan and add the eggs, and moderately scramble them with the ingredients.